 It’s easier to imagine your character’s body language if you can imagine them in a specific setting.

-In my Writers of the Future contest story, a teenage girl approaches my adult male protagonist in a bar.
+In my current WIP, a teenage girl approaches my adult male protagonist in a bar.
 Because I know the setting details, I know that she’ll have to move a heavy chair across the floor to sit next to him.
 And because I know that the character is the type not to notice people when she’s on a mission, I know that she’ll drag the chair across the floor and make a lot of noise and that everyone in the bar will stare at them.

 These details materialize because I see the setting and I know how my characters would respond to it based on their personalities and goals.
 Suddenly I’m just keeping up with typing out the images as they play like a movie.